Coachella Music Festival Now In Jeopardy As First Coronavirus Case Hits Riverside County, California,

 The number of coronavirus cases in the U.S. hit 539 as of about 9 p.m.
 ET on Sunday night, according to a New York Times report, and the death toll has reached 22.
-The state of California accounted for 114 of the total cases as of Sunday, and the virus appeared poised to claim another casualty: the annual, six-day, two-weekend Coachella Valley Music Festival.
+The state of California accounted for 114 of the total cases as of Sunday, and the virus appears poised to claim another casualty: the annual, six-day, two-weekend Coachella Valley Music Festival.

-Riverside County, California, site of the festival, declared a health emergency on Sunday when officials announced that a patient was being treated for a coronavirus infection at Eisenhower Medical Center in Rancho Mirage in the county, according to a report by TMZ.
-Rancho Mirage sits just a 25-minute drive from Indio, California, where the annual festival takes place in the southern California desert.
+Riverside County, California, the site of the festival, declared a health emergency on Sunday when officials announced that a patient was being treated for a coronavirus infection at Eisenhower Medical Center in Rancho Mirage, according to a report by TMZ.
+Rancho Mirage sits about 25-minutes drive from Indio, California, where the annual festival takes place in the southern California desert.

 Los Angeles County has seen a total of 14 cases as of Sunday.
 Health officials allowed the annual L.A.
 Marathon to go ahead on March 8, merely issuing cautions to participants, and telling runners who were feeling ill for any reason to stay home.